 Investigations on skin have revealed that ceramides play an important role in the formation of a water permeability barrier.
 That barrier, localized in the stratum corneum layer, is essential for mammalian terrestrial life, because it restricts transepidermal water loss in protecting animals from dessication (Uchida Y et al., J Dermatol Sci 2008, 51, 77).
 The molecular heterogeneity of ceramides synthesized in the epidermis and their possible roles in epidermal permeability barrier functions have been reviewed in 2009 (Mizutani Y et al., Biochimie 2009, 91, 784).

-The stratum corneum of the skin (the upper-most layer made of dead cells and corneocytes) has a unique lipid composition which comprises mostly free fatty acids, cholesterol and ceramides (including O-acylceramides).
+The stratum corneum of the skin (the upper-most layer made of dead cells and corneocytes) has a unique lipid composition which comprises mostly free fatty acids, cholesterol and ceramides (including omega-O-acylceramides).
 These are different molecular species differing by the head group architecture and by the mean fatty acid chain length.
 The fatty acid esterified to the amide of the (phyto)sphingosine head group can be either a ω-hydroxy or nonhydroxy fatty acid.
 The fatty acid chain length varies from 16 to 34 carbon atoms.
 One ceramide (figure below) contains linoleic acid linked to the long chain (n=30) ω-hydroxy fatty acid.
 This molecule is thought to be of importance for proper skin barrier function (Bouwstra et al. J Lipid Res 1998, 39, 186).
-The effects of omega-O-acylceramide structures and concentrations in healthy and diseased skin barrier lipid membrane models has been extensively described (Opálka L et al., J Lipid Res 2020, 61, 219).
+The effects of omega-O-acylceramide structures and concentrations in healthy and diseased skin barrier lipid membrane models have been extensively described (Opálka L et al., J Lipid Res 2020, 61, 219).
+It has also been shown that ω-O-Acylceramides but not ω-hydroxy ceramides are required for healthy lamellar phase architecture of skin barrier lipids (Opálka L et al., J Lipid Res 2022, 63, 100226).

 These lipids have potential properties which are used in the treatment of various forms of dermatoses (Coderch L et al., Am J Clin Dermatol 2003, 4, 107).

-It was shown that all the w-hydroxyceramides of corneocyte lipid envelopes are attached to proteins through their w-hydroxyl groups (Stewart ME et al., J Lipid Res 2001, 42, 1105).
+It was shown that all the ω-hydroxyceramides of corneocyte lipid envelopes are attached to proteins through their ω-hydroxyl groups (Stewart ME et al., J Lipid Res 2001, 42, 1105).
 Thus, even after polar solvent extraction, the cells remain coated with a bound lipid monolayer, which can be released only by mild alkaline hydrolysis.

 Another type of related compounds was detected in pig and human epidermis in 1978 by Gray GM et al. (Biochim Biophys Acta 1978, 528, 127).
 Its structure was elucidated later (Wertz PW et al. Prog Lipid Res 1986, 25, 383) and described as the glucosylated version of the O-acylceramide shown previously (O-acylglucosylceramide or glycosphingolipid), the glucose moiety being linked to the a-hydroxyl group of sphingosine.